Spicy Korean Sea Snail Salad with Vermicelli

 If you happen to know the Korean Golbangyi in English, please share.

 Koreans do eat a few kinds of snails but not all.
 Golbangyi is perhaps the most popular among them and it is mostly consumed from a can.
 Fresh golbangyi is available sometimes but it is a pain to get the meat out of the shell if you know what I mean.

 Golbangyi is delicious.
 Its texture is similar to clam.
 So if you like clams, you won’t have a problem with golbangyi.

 I made spicy salad with my canned friend.
 This salad is quite popular during summer month and often serve with thin wheat vermicelli.
-If you truly love Korean food and love what the locals eat, you will love this salad.
+If you truly love Korean noodle dishes and love what the locals eat, you will love this salad.

-BTW Canned golbangyi-s are available in most Korean grocery stores and they are very affordable.
+BTW canned sea snails are available in most Korean grocery stores and they are very affordable.
 So why not try something unusual for the sake of summer?

-I like my golbangyi in big chunks.
+Drain and reserve a little bit of its juice.
+Rinse the sea snails once.
+I like my sea snails in big chunks.
 You can cut off to small piece if you prefer.

 “These clams are very delicious, mom!”
 My 12 year old daughter said as she was drinking a cup of milk to neutralize the spiciness.
 I felt a little guilty because I told her it was clam.
 Otherwise she would have refused to eat.

 So someday, when she reads this recipe post… “Sorry to lie to you, darling!
 It was not what you thought it was.
 But remember! — you liked it.”

 - Jjajangmyun, Korean Noodles With Black Bean Sauce